 Part of the challenge of scoring a good concealer for acne comes down to finding a balance between a formula that is thick enough to provide good and long-lasting coverage and one that is lightweight enough that it won’t clog pores and actually make acne worse.

-According to InStyle, finding a concealer with lots of pigmentation is key.
+Finding a concealer with lots of pigmentation is key.
 The more pigmented a product, the more coverage it offers.

 Similarly, you want to find a concealer that isn’t so thick that it’s impossible to blend it in with your skin.
 After all, if your concealer doesn’t blend properly, it will look incredibly unnatural and only draw more attention to your uneven skin tone.

-According to Allure, it’s a good idea to go for a silicone-based concealer.
+It’s a good idea to go for a silicone-based concealer.
 Silicone-based concealers offer lots of pigmentation while remaining lightweight enough to blend in more naturally with the rest of your skin and avoid caking or flaking.

 When it comes to the tone of your concealer, always opt for a shade that matches your natural skin.
 Anything lighter will just draw attention to the areas that you are trying to conceal.